RhodesPeter/request-module-workshop/README.md

 ### What is the Node request module?

 The [request module](https://github.com/request/request) helps to make HTTP requests as simple as possible.
 The module preforms a similar task to the Node http and https core module but it makes the process much simpler.
+[Here](http://stackabuse.com/the-node-js-request-module/) is a brilliant article on the request module.

 ### What is a HTTP request?